afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 - Where $i$ ranges between $0$ ... $n$, the total number of feature pairs returned by our matching algorithm.
 - Each feature in the feature pair is represented by its pixel coordinates $ui$ and $vi$.
-- Note that every pixel in the image ones should coincide with its corresponding pixel in image two after application of the translation $t_{q}$ and $t_{v}$ .
+- Note that every pixel in the image ones should coincide with its corresponding pixel in image 2  after application of the translation $t_{q}$ and $t_{v}$ .
-- We can then use our feature pairs to model the translation as follows: the location of a feature in image one is translated to a corresponding location in image two through model parameters $t_{u}$ and $t_{v}$.
+- We can then use our feature pairs to model the translation as follows: the location of a feature in image 1is translated to a corresponding location in image 2  through model parameters $t_{u}$ and $t_{v}$.
 - Here the translations on the $u$ image axis $t_{u}$ , and the $v$ image axis $t_{v}$ , are the same for all feature pairs.
 Since we assume a rigid body motion.

 <img src="./resources/w2/img/l4-img-feat-loc5.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">